 Book reviews from mums who have raised Monarch caterpillars with their kids alongside my book – a super resource.

 “What a great book, easy to understand and easy to explain to our two preschool children.
 I was encouraged by reading your book to purchase swan plants for our garden and to do our bit to help the monarch population!
 A couple of things pop out to me in our journey with your book.
 We had chrysalis’ hanging on a few plants, and we were about to go on holiday, but I also wanted the children to watch the butterfly emerge.
 Thankfully I was able to find out that it could be up to 21 days in this form (therefore could relax and go on holiday).
 Also, when we were lucky enough to watch the butterfly emerge, the children LOVED it, they were transfixed, saying mummy is that a baby butterfly.
-When the wings had dried we were able to tell them that it was a male butterfly by the spots on the wings.
-Also, the children learnt not to touch the caterpillars or the chrysalis.
-I feel having the information from your book made it easier to talk to the children and answer any questions they have had, also I learnt a lot from your book.
+When the wings had dried, we were able to tell them that it was a male butterfly by the spots on the wings.
+Also, the children learned not to touch the caterpillars or the chrysalis.
+I feel having the information from your book made it easier to talk to the children and answer any questions they have had, also I learned a lot from your book.
 It also gave us a great opportunity to be outside with nature and seeing how incredible these insects are.
 So thank you very much”!!
 L. Frickleton

 “Raising Monarch butterflies for the first time has been a wonderful experience with my boys.
 The excitement on my 9-year-olds face when he saw the first caterpillar on his swan plant was priceless.
 Little did we know that was just the beginning.
 They often raced home from school to see what had happened that day and I could often find them watching a caterpillar migrating, so they could keep an eye on where he chose to turn into a chrysalis.
 I would never have thought my husband and I would be lying flat on our stomachs videoing (one on camera, the other on lights) a caterpillar turning into a chrysalis at 9 pm!!
 The boys weren’t the only ones blown away by the whole process!
 We have planted all our swan plant stalks (which have regrown again) in the garden and are hoping for another season raising Monarch’s next year”.
 C Dagger